- Home /

 How do we work?

-- We recommend up to 3 ultrasound-guided PRP injections, with an interval of one per week depending on the patient's progress.
+- We recommend up to 3 ultrasound-guided PRP injections, spaced once a week, depending on the patient's progress.

-- PRP preparation, activation, and ultrasound-guided injection are always carried out under sterile conditions.
+- PRP preparation, activation, and ultrasound-guided injection are always performed under sterile conditions.

 - We do not use local anesthetics, which can interfere with platelet growth factors.